tejuscs/adb-aws-dev/network-pre-requisites/create-odb-network.md

     ![This image shows the result of performing the above step.](./images/architecture.png " ")

-Oracle Exadata Database Service runs within an OCI-managed child site inside the ODB network, which is dedicated to Oracle Database@AWS.
-Customer applications hosted in an AWS application VPC connect to Oracle Database@AWS using the supported database connection methods.
+Oracle Exadata Infrastructure runs within an OCI-managed child site inside the ODB network (a specialized AWS VPC), which is dedicated to Oracle Database@AWS.
+The Oracle Exadata dedicated infrastructure can simultaneously host VM Clusters for both Exadata Database Service and Autonomous Database Service.
+Customer applications hosted in an AWS application VPC connect to Oracle Database@AWS using supported database connection methods.
+This tutorial will focus on Autonomous Database Service.

 Estimated Time: 15 minutes